cheqd/node-docs/README.md

 [**cheqd**](https://www.cheqd.io) is a public self-sovereign identity (SSI) network for building secure 🔐 and private 🤫 self-sovereign identity systems on [Cosmos](https://cosmos.network) 💫.
 Our core vision is to add viable commercial models to decentralised digital 🆔

-`cheqd-node` is the ledger/node component of the cheqd network tech stack, built using [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and [Tendermint](https://github.com/tendermint/tendermint).
+`cheqd-node` is the ledger/node component of the cheqd network tech stack, built using [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and [CometBFT](https://cometbft.com/).

 ## ▶️ Quick start for joining cheqd networks

-Join our [**cheqd D**](http://cheqd.link/join-cheqd-slack)[**iscord Server**](https://discord.com/invite/4VZszdE7HH) for help, questions, and support if you are looking to join our [mainnet](https://explorer.cheqd.io) or [testnet](https://testnet-explorer.cheqd.io).
+Join our [**Discord server**](http://cheqd.link/discord-github) for help, questions, and support if you are looking to join our [mainnet](https://explorer.cheqd.io) or [testnet](https://testnet-explorer.cheqd.io).

 Either the cheqd team, or one of your fellow node operators will be happy to offer some guidance.

 ### ✅ Mainnet

 Getting started as a node operator on the cheqd network [mainnet](https://explorer.cheqd.io) is as simple as...

-1. Install [the latest stable release](https://github.com/cheqd/cheqd-node/releases/latest) of `cheqd-node` software (currently `v2.x.x`) on a hosting platform of your choice by [following the setup guide](docs/setup-and-configure/).
+1. Install [the latest stable release](https://github.com/cheqd/cheqd-node/releases/latest) of `cheqd-node` software (currently `v3.x.x`) on a hosting platform of your choice by [following the setup guide](docs/setup-and-configure/README.md).
-2. Once you have acquired CHEQ tokens, [promote your node to a validator](docs/validator-guide/)
+2. Once you have acquired CHEQ tokens, [promote your node to a validator](docs/validator-guide/README.md).

 If successfully configured, your node would become the latest validator on the cheqd mainnet.
 Welcome to the new digital ID revolution!

 ### 🚧 Testnet

-Our [testnet](https://testnet-explorer.cheqd.io) is the easiest place for developers and node operators to get started if you're not _quite_ ready yet to dive into building apps on our mainnet.
+Our [testnet](https://testnet-explorer.cheqd.io) is the easiest place for developers and node operators to get started if you're not *quite* ready yet to dive into building apps on our mainnet.
 To get started...

-1. Install [the latest stable release](https://github.com/cheqd/cheqd-node/releases/latest) of `cheqd-node` software (currently `v2.x.x`) on a hosting platform of your choice by [following the setup guide](docs/setup-and-configure/).
+1. Install [the latest stable release](https://github.com/cheqd/cheqd-node/releases/latest) of `cheqd-node` software (currently `v3.x.x`) on a hosting platform of your choice by [following the setup guide](docs/setup-and-configure/README.md).
 2. Acquire testnet CHEQ tokens through [our testnet faucet](https://testnet-faucet.cheqd.io).
-3. Once you have acquired CHEQ tokens, [promote your node to a validator](docs/validator-guide/)
+3. Once you have acquired CHEQ tokens, [promote your node to a validator](docs/validator-guide/README.md).

 ## 🧑‍💻 Using cheqd

-Once installed, `cheqd-node` can be controlled using the [cheqd Cosmos CLI guide](docs/cheqd-cli/).
+Once installed, `cheqd-node` can be controlled using the [cheqd Cosmos CLI guide](docs/cheqd-cli/README.md).

 ### 📌 Currently supported functionality